vaadin-miki/super-fields/superfields/README.md

 A `CustomField<Object>`.
 It checks the type of the value passed to it and attempts to display it using a known mapping to a field (e.g. by registering `SuperIntegerField` and `SuperDatePicker` it will be able to show integers and dates).
 No events or details - other than value change - are propagated or exposed from the inner field.

+### `ObjectField`

+A `CustomField<T>` capable of building components and matching them with object's properties.
+Once configured it is basically an automated form generator.
+This component is highly configurable and details on how to use it are present in [the project's wiki](https://github.com/vaadin-miki/super-fields/wiki).

+In most common cases one would use `ObjectFieldFactory` to create and configure `ObjectField`, and then annotate data model class with the additional information.
+Please consult the demo application or the tests (`ObjectFieldTest` and `NestedObjectFieldTest`) for details.

 ## Select fields

 ### `ItemGrid`